briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - <u>Vishing</u>: voice phishing involves attackers using phone calls to impersonate legitimate organizations or individuals to trick victims into providing personal information such as credit card numbers or social security numbers

 - <u>Smishing</u>: SMS phishing involves attackers sending fraudulent text messages that appear to come from reputable sources.
 These messages often contain links or phone numbers that lead to phishing websites or prompt the victim to provide personal information

+<u>Pretexting<u>: lying.
+The attacker creates a fake realistic scenario to lure a victim in

 # Impersonation
 - The goal is to extract information without the victim realizing it